calvink19/calvink19.github.io/patches.md

 6. once you get to the Apple ID screen, make sure you sign in correctly since you have the Certificates.

-(From `poplol` in bag.xml's Discord server)
+(From `fifiisntawesum` in bag.xml's Discord server)

 ***

 ### Vine (Untitled Vine Revival)
-Install the Vine app from [purplestore.a1429.lol/storefront](purplestore.a1429.lol/storefront).
+Install the Vine app from [purplestore.a1429.lol/storefront](https://purplestore.a1429.lol/storefront).
 This is NOT the same as bag.xml's planned VineX, as VineX is a read-only archive while UVR is a new social platform that functions similar to Vine, like RetroGram by Savefade.
 You will need to make an account at [uvr.a1429.lol](https://uvr.a1429.lol).

 ***